bdelacretaz/opendev-channel-requirements/README.md

 _Requirements_: Just Talk, Join Later, Categorize Content

-## Discussing a complex technical problem
+## Brainstorming a complex technical topic
-_Scenario_:  Describe a complex technical problem and explore possible solutions
+_Scenario_:  Describe a complex technical topic and explore possible solutions

 _Challenges_:
 The discussion can last for a long time and people need thinking time, so there might be large gaps during which nothing happens, and the discussion picks up again later.